rails/rails/guides/source/action_controller_overview.md

 Rendering xml and json data
 ---------------------------

 ActionController makes it extremely easy to render `xml` or `json` data.
-If you generate a controller using scaffolding then it would look something like this:
+If you've generated a controller using scaffolding, it would look something like this:

 ```ruby
 class UsersController < ApplicationController